 Christmas Trees are very important in Germany.
-They were first used in Germany during the Middle Ages.
-If there are young children in the house, the trees are usually secretly decorated by the Mother of the family.
-The Christmas tree was traditionally brought into the house on Christmas eve, and during that evening the family would read the Bible and sing Christmas songs such as O Tannenbaum, Ihr Kinderlein Kommet and Stille Nacht (Slient Night).
+They were first used in Germany during the late Middle Ages.
+If there are young children in the house, the trees are usually secretly decorated by the mother of the family.
+The Christmas tree was traditionally brought into the house on Christmas Eve.
+In some parts of Germany, during the evening, the family would read the Bible and sing Christmas songs such as O Tannenbaum, Ihr Kinderlein Kommet and Stille Nacht (Slient Night).

-Sometimes wooden frames, covered with coloured plastic sheets and with electric candles inside, are put in windows to make the house look pretty from the outside.
+Sometimes wooden frames, covered with colored plastic sheets and with electric candles inside, are put in windows to make the house look pretty from the outside.

 Christmas Eve is the main day when Germans exchange presents with their families.

-In German Happy/Merry Christmas is 'Frohe Weihnacht'.
+In German Happy/Merry Christmas is 'Frohe Weihnachten'.
 Happy/Merry Christmas in lots more languages.

 Germany is well known for its Christmas Markets where all sorts of Christmas foods and decorations are sold.
 Perhaps the most famous German decorations are glass ornaments.
 The glass ornaments were originally hand blown glass and were imported in the USA in 1880s by the Woolworth stores.
 The legend of the glass 'Christmas Pickle' is famous in the USA, but it's that, a legend.
 Most people in Germany have never heard of the Christmas Pickle!